itzdineshx/cognifyz_internship/README.md

 ### Stay Connected!

-You can reach me or find video explanations for each task here: [Sai Harsha on LinkedIn](https://www.linkedin.com/in/saiharsha3377/)
+You can reach me or find video explanations for each task here: [Dinesh on LinkedIn](www.linkedin.com/in/dinesh-x)

 A heartfelt thank you to COGNIFY Technologies for this amazing opportunity! ❤️

 ---

-Feel free to adjust any parts to better fit your style or specific preferences!